 When we entered the store, we started in the produce department.
 There were numerous varieties of tomatoes displayed side-by-side, with prices varying by several dollars per pound.
 She spent approximately 30 seconds looking over the display, without looking at the prices, and rapidly selected the most expensive variety.
 Also in the produce aisle, we picked up some packaged heads of romaine lettuce.
 The name brand and the store brand were side-by-side.
 My friend grabbed the more expensive name brand and kept on walking.

 Then, we moved to the center aisles.
-She picked up a jar of pasta sauce and put one of them in the cart, completely disregarding the "Buy One, Get One Free" signs plastered all over the shelf.
+She picked up a jar of pasta sauce and put one of them in the cart, completely disregarding the “Buy One, Get One Free” signs plastered all over the shelf.
 In the next aisle, she picked up two boxes of pasta.
 Attached to the front of one box was a cents off coupon for two boxes of the exact same pasta she was buying.
 At no time did she remove the coupon and receive the discount offered.
-Instead, the coupon remained on the box through check-out, all the way home and remained on the box when it went into the trash can at her house.
+Instead, the coupon remained on the box through check-out, all the way home and remained on the box when it went into the trash can after dinner.